Ok we did waffles, you’d better bet your bottom we’re not done there!

 The best way to start your day, healthy, filling, fun to top and an indulgence to blow away the dark!

-- 3 over-rip Bananas, mashed into a puree
+- 3 large over-ripe Bananas, mashed into a puree

 - 1 tsp Vanilla Paste or Extract